-This year, the people of Oregon have a chance to guarantee their right to repair their stuff—like cell phones, laptops, and even tractors.
+This year, the people of Oregon have a chance to guarantee their right to repair their stuff—like smartphones, laptops, and wearables.

-Right now, lawmakers are considering HB2698, the Right to Repair Consumer Electronic Equipment.
+Right now, lawmakers are considering SB542, the Right to Repair Consumer Electronic Equipment.
 It would require makers of electronics to provide fair and reasonable access to parts, tools, documentation and updates necessary for repair.
-So you can fix your device yourself, or support a local repair businesse who can fix it for you.
+That means you can fix your device yourself, or support a local repair business who can fix it for you.

 It’s yours.
 You own it.
 You shouldn’t have to beg the manufacturer for permission to fix it when it breaks.
 Tell your legislator that you want the right to repair.

 There are two easy ways to get in touch: call and write.
 We’ll track down your legislator’s contact info for you.

 ** This form does not work for addresses outside of Oregon — and may not work for some rural addresses.
 If you cannot use this form, do not be deterred.
 Look up your local Oregon representative the old-fashioned way, tell them you support Fair Repair, and tell them why. **